Gulf Hammock, Florida: History

 In 1929, Gulf Hammock had approximately 1,500 residents.
 It was a company town: all of the houses, two (segregated) churches (schools met in the church buildings), hotels, a hospital, the crate factory, a saw mill, a planing mill, a commissary, and a garage and Ford dealership, were owned by the company.
 The commissary was housed in a 30000 sqft (Note: The building was either 150 by 200 feet or 100 by 300 feet.) building which also housed offices for company officials and the post office.
 The commissary was well stocked, attracting customers from other communities in the county.
 The Orange Blossom Hotel, built in 1927, held Saturday night dances which attracted people from neighboring counties.
 The company paid the salaries of the doctor and nurses at the hospital, the pharmacist in the commissary, and the white preacher, and sometimes subsidized the salaries of the white teachers, who were employees of the county school board.
 Patterson-McInnis had about 600 employees through the 1930s.
 The sawmill had three 555 hph steam engines, and produced 125,000 board feet of lumber in 1930.
 The Georgia-Pacific Company bought Gulf Hammock and the timber lands from Patterson-McInnis in 1940.

 The old Patterson-McInnis Sawmill Locomotive Number 3 at the wayside park on the northwest corner of US 19-98 and CR 326.

 In 1969, Georgia-Pacific donated the land on the northwestern corner of US 19-98 and what was then Secondary State Road 326 to the Florida Department of Transportation, which converted it into a wayside park.
 This park includes the old Patterson-McInnis Railroad steam locomotive number three, as well as the attached tender.
 The railroad line through the community was gradually abandoned by CSX in the mid-1980's and later dismantled.

-Since the late 20th century, Gulf Hammock has been surrounded by public lands including the Goethe State Forest, Gulf Hammock Wildlife Management Area, Waccasassa Bay Preserve State Park, Cedar Key Scrub State Reserve, and Devils Hammock Wildlife Management Area.
+Since the late 20th century, Gulf Hammock has been surrounded by public lands including the Goethe State Forest, Gulf Hammock Wildlife Management Area, Waccasassa Bay Preserve State Park, Cedar Key Scrub State Reserve, and Devil's Hammock Wildlife Management Area.